hitachihex/WillOfTheWispsTAS/README.md

 Commnds are case-insensitive.

 Accepted commands are: <br />
-    Runto - to be placed under a line you want to fast forward playback to, then the game will pause. <br />
+    Runto - to be placed under a line you want to fast forward playback to, then the game will pause (note, no frames for this command)<br />
-    Walkto - to be placed under a line you want to normal speed playback to, then the game will pause. <br />
+    Walkto - to be placed under a line you want to normal speed playback to, then the game will pause (note, no frames for this command)<br />
     Left <br />
     Right <br />
     Up <br />